Zero-Shot Sketch Based Image Retrieval using Graph Transformer: Experiments

 \textbf{Datasets.} We use the standard benchmarked Sketchy-extended~\cite{sangkloy2016sketchy}, TU-Berlin-extended~\cite{eitz2010sketch} and Quickdraw-extended~\cite{dey2019doodle} datasets for our experiments.
 Sketchy consists of 125 categories out of which we used the 104:21 train:test split as mentioned in~\cite{yelamarthi2018zero}, which ensures that the testing categories do not previously appear in the ImageNet dataset during the pretraining stage.
 The TU-Berlin-Extended~\cite{eitz2010sketch} consists of 250 categories of images and sketches out of which we randomly choose 30 classes for testing.
 The Quickdraw-extended dataset~\cite{dey2019doodle} consists of 330,000 sketches and 204,000 photos in total spanning across 110 categories, where we used 80 categories for training and 30 for testing.

 \textbf{Implementation Details.} We created the adjacency matrix for the semantic features for the Sketchy, TUB, and Quickdraw dataset by using the cosine distance as the weight of the edges.
 We used VGG-16~\cite{simonyan2014very} pre-trained to model the encoding networks.
 This encoding network tries to embed the images and the sketches into a common semantic space.
 Then we use the semantic preserving network, which takes the features embedded using the encoding network as input and utilizes the side information to force the sketch and images to maintain their category level relations.
 The 300-D word embeddings were created using word2vec for each class name and were used as the side information.
 Side information is essential since we have a ZSL task, where not all the classes are present in the training set.
 We build a graph convolutional network to effectively preserve the semantic topology of the classes.
 We used three fully-connected layers with dimensions 256, followed by ReLU activation.
 To train the model, we used a batch size of 4, learning rate of $\mathbf{10^{-4}}$, momentum value of 0.9, and a decay value of 0.0005 and trained it for 75 epochs.
-We assigned a weight of 0.25 each to the semantic loss, classification loss, domain loss and compatibility loss by tuning the hyper-parameters using grid search.
+We assigned a weight ($\lambda$ values) of 0.25 each to the semantic loss, classification loss, domain loss and compatibility loss by tuning the hyper-parameters using grid search.

 \textbf{Training and Evaluation Protocol.} To train the network, a random sketch anchor was chosen from the training set and a corresponding class positive exemplar of image and a negative class exemplar of image were chosen as the triplets for training.
 The negative exemplars were hard-mined samples, whose feature embedding lied nearest to that of the positive class.
 To adjust for the class-imbalance of samples in the datasets, we considered similar number of anchor sketches from each training class.
 The model was evaluated using the mean average precision (mAP) and precision at X (P@X) values.
-We report the performance of the model with mAP, mAP@200, P@100, and P@200 values.
+We report the performance of the model with mAP, mAP@200, P@100, and P@200 values. \\ The $\mathrm{P}@\mathrm{K}$ is equal to the percentage of relevant images in the top $K$ ranked retrieved images.
+We calculate the AP values of each query using $\mathrm{P}@\mathrm{K}$ as $A P @ K=\sum_{i=1}^{K} \frac{P @ i \times \gamma(i)}{N}$. where $N$ is total number of relevant images and $\gamma(i)$ is 1 if the $i$th ranked image is from the same class as the input sketch, otherwise 0. $\mathrm{mAP} @ \mathrm{K}$ is the mean $\mathrm{AP} @ \mathrm{K}$ of all queries.